 No. Shirts are provided for Wildlife Volunteers at the start of the program at no cost.
-However, the uniform issued is the property of Lone Pine Koala Sanctuary and shall remain the property of the Company at all times.
+However, the uniform issued is the property of Lone Pine Koala Sanctuary and shall always remain the property of the Company.
 Shirts must be returned upon completion of the program.